manishsanger/insight-api/README.md

 **Backend Services:**
 - Python 3.11 with Flask
 - MongoDB for data storage
-- OpenAI Whisper for speech recognition
+- Ollama AI for text processing and structured data extraction
-- Ollama for AI-powered text extraction
+- FFmpeg for audio preprocessing
 - JWT for authentication
 - Docker for containerization